birdfour/birdfour/README.md

 ### hi there! :D

-i amd birdfour, a lil developer from california! i like birds, coding, gaming, nature, playing piano and listening to music!
+i amd birdfour, a developer from california! i like birds, coding, gaming, nature, playing piano and listening to music!

 ### tools i use
 - python
-- gdevelop
+- lua and love2d